FossifyOrg/General-Discussion/README.md

 3. Ensure you use the latest app version and read the in-app FAQ before reporting anything.
 4. Check if the issue has already been reported.
 Use search with some keywords.
 5. If the issue is already reported, give it a "👍" to increase its priority and please avoid comments like `+1` or `I need this too!` as they do not add anything useful.
-6. Please make your issue is in English, it'll be ignored otherwise.
+6. Please make sure to report your issue in English only, it'll be ignored otherwise.
 You can use translators if you need to.

 ---